la2050/archive/_projects/2016/emerging-voices-fellowship-creating-diverse-literary-artists-through-mentorship.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  PEN USA will select five individuals who are in the early stages of their literary careers—based on their writing talent, potential, and limited access to traditional educational and publishing opportunities—for a seven-month fellowship.
+Fellows are paired with a LA-based writer/mentor; take two free classes through the UCLA Extension Writers’ Program; attend genre-specific classes; receive a nominal stipend; participate in a volunteer project; and share their works at public readings.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]